Scholar Profile

 Biography

-Francis Poon is a journalist, producer and content strategist who believes stories can help us make sense of a rapidly changing world — and one another.
+Francis Poon is a journalist, producer and content strategist who uses stories to help us make sense of our rapidly changing world — and one another.

 Over the past 15 years, he has produced conversations and stories at the cultural zeitgeist for millions worldwide.
-His work explores how our world is evolving — spanning artificial intelligence, climate change, mental health, faith and culture — and spotlight changemakers shaping a better future.
-These stories are grounded in purpose: to make us more informed, empathetic and connected.
+His work spans artificial intelligence, climate change, mental health, faith and culture — and spotlights changemakers shaping a better future.
+In an era when we’re encouraged to focus on our differences, Francis believes stories need to do the opposite: break down stereotypes, foster empathy and build bridges.

-Francis’ credits span award-winning longform documentaries, shortform digital content, podcasts, live events and magazines — including all nine seasons of CNN’s longest-running original series This Is Life with Lisa Ling, FRONTLINE, Netflix's Emmy-winning My Next Guest with David Letterman.
-His latest project is an upcoming series on health, technology and longevity with renowned tech journalist Kara Swisher.
+Francis’ commitment to impactful storytelling is rooted in his upbringing.
+Born in Hong Kong and raised in the San Gabriel Valley east of Los Angeles, stories were his windows into unfamiliar worlds.
+Today, his credits span award-winning longform documentaries, shortform digital content, podcasts, live events and magazines — including all nine seasons of CNN’s longest-running original series This Is Life with Lisa Ling, FRONTLINE, Netflix's Emmy-winning My Next Guest with David Letterman.
+His latest projects include an upcoming series on health, technology and longevity with renowned tech journalist Kara Swisher; and a three-part special on icons who have shaped American culture with Michael Strahan.

 Often described as a “Swiss Army Knife,” Francis is a creative and operational producer with a deep command of multi-platform storytelling.
-He is a storyteller with a knack for elevating overlooked voices and gaining unprecedented access to individuals and institutions.
-As a leader, he translates editorial vision into cohesive strategy across formats, building and leading teams, and shepherding complex projects from conception through delivery, on schedule and on budget.
+He has a knack for elevating overlooked voices, gaining unprecedented access to individuals and institutions and shaping the most engaging creative.
+As a leader, he translates creative vision into execution: forging creative partnerships, engineering cross-platform strategies, overseeing company-wide production processes — deftly shepherding projects with high-profile talent and complex VFX from conception through delivery, on schedule and on budget.
+His projects have been recognized with Emmy wins and prestigious Peabody Award nomination.

 Off-screen, Francis moderates live conversations and has organized panels for the Milken Global Conference.
 He is also the founder of WONDERING, a digital magazine sharing global stories with an intimate lens.